 Boone County Historical Museum

 There are several roles to choose from, including front desk docent, research facilitator, special events (including the Stables Tour and Boone Piano Concerts), exhibits assistant and tour guide (for Maplewood House and the “Village”).
 Our greatest need is probably that of acting as a greeter, cashier and museum guide at our front desk Those shifts are available Wed-Sunday and can be as short as 4 hours.
 Volunteers at BCHS are understood to be our greatest asset and are recognized annually at the winter holiday reception.
-Contact the museum at email@example.com or 573-443-8936.
+Contact the museum at email@example.com in a new window or 573-443-8936opens in a new window.

 Columbia Farmers Market